mernst/plume-bib/README.md

 endif
 ```

+### To copy plume-bib

-Alternately, if you prefer a copy of the plume-bib files (not a clone of
+Alternately, you may prefer a copy of the plume-bib files (not a clone of
+its repository).
+This is common when working with Overleaf, which does not
+run user-defined Makefiles.

-its repository), then don't put the above rules in your Makefile, but
+In this case, don't put the above rules in your Makefile, but
 instead add this one and run the target periodically to update your copy:

 ```